The Geary Residence; where 1908 meets modern refinement

 The Geary House – A Heritage Treasure

-The home’s original wood windows, decorative shingle cladding, and leaded glass details reflect the design sensibilities of the early 20th century and the city’s transition from Victorian exuberance to Edwardian refinement.
+The home’s original wood windows, decorative shingle cladding, and leaded glass details reflect the design sensibilities of the early 20th century and Vancouver’s transition from Victorian exuberance to refined Edwardian elegance.

 Celebrated for its architectural integrity, craftsmanship, and cultural history, The Geary House continues to embody Vancouver’s heritage of design, character, and timeless elegance.